balmli/no.almli.thermostat/README.md

 ## Details about Advanced settings

 #### Temperature
-- Temperature calculation method: select between 'Average', 'Minimum' or 'Maximum'.
+- Temperature calculation method: select between 'Average', 'Minimum', 'Maximum', 'Newest' or 'Manual'.
+Manual is used when updating the temperature with a flow, e.g. from a temperature sensor in another zone.

 #### Temperature sensors in the same zone
 Select which temperature sensors to be used from the same zone as the virtual thermostat.